ark13da/LOTR/README.md

 ## Dependencies and Setup

-This is a React App thatw as written with TypeScript and it utilizes Redux for state management.
+This is a React App that was written with TypeScript and it utilizes Redux for state management.

 The app was created by NPM using ```npx create-react-app <appName> --template redux-typescript```